katietz/crender/README.md

 Jinja2Cpp is under Mozilla Public License Version 2.0.
 For further information see Jinja2Cpp's sources.
 This sources were majorly extended by Kai Tietz by using the same license for its source.

-yaml-cpp is released under BSD-like license by Jesse Beder.
+yaml-cpp is released under MIT-like license by Jesse Beder.

-crender is released under BSD-like license.
+crender is released under MIT-like license.
 See LICENSE for more details.